Skip to content

 When to make it a project

-A single hello.incn file is the fastest way to try the language.
-Once you want tests, dependencies, a stable source root, release metadata, or repeatable project commands, create an Incan project.
-This is easy to do using the incan cli:
+A single hello.incn file is the fastest way to try one language construct.
+Once you want tests, dependencies, a stable source root, release metadata, or repeatable project commands, create an Incan project:

 cd hello_project

 This creates incan.toml, src/main.incn, tests/test_main.incn, README.md, and .gitignore.
-The manifest is the project metadata file; it names the project, records the project version, and declares the default entry point under [project.scripts].
+The manifest is the project metadata file; it names the project, records the project version and toolchain requirement, and declares the default entry point under [project.scripts].

 incan.toml